snitch-org/snitch/README.md

  - `high`: same as `normal`, plus `test_case_started` and `test_case_ended`.
  - `full`: same as `high`, plus `assertion_succeeded` (i.e., all events).

-It may be necessary to override the default verbosity when the reporter is initialised if the reporter requires certain events to be sent.
+It may be necessary to override the default verbosity when the reporter is initialized if the reporter requires certain events to be sent.

 #### Built-in reporters

 With the default build configuration, *snitch* provides the following built-in reporters.
-They can all be disabled by setting the CMake option `SNITCH_WITH_ALL_REPORTERS` or Meson option `with_all_reporters` off, then enabled individually with specific build options if desired.
+They can all be disabled by turning off the CMake option `SNITCH_WITH_ALL_REPORTERS` or Meson option `with_all_reporters`, then enabled individually with specific build options if desired.
  - `console`: This is the default reporter, always present.
  - `teamcity`: Reports events in a format suitable for JetBrains TeamCity.
  - `xml`: Reports events in the *Catch2* XML format.
 Provided for compatibility with *Catch2*.